THE EXODUS OF THE HEBREWS, MOSES AND PHARAOHS PART 7

 The Co-Existence of Egyptian and Asiatic Religions

-Religious differences between Egyptians of the Osirian cult and Asiatics who worshipped Baal and Ashtaroth were not issues of conflict, since they shared common deities.
-The long dominion of Osiris in alliance with Baal and Ashtaroth for hundreds of years before the latter part of the cycle of Cpenta Armij (which ended in 1550 b.c.e.) is reflected in the earthly co-existence of these deities in both the Egyptian and Asiatic religion and culture.
+Religious differences between Egyptians of the Osirian cult and Asiatics who worshipped Baal, Ashtaroth and other Ghads were not issues of conflict, since they shared common deities.
+The long dominion of Osiris in alliance with Baal and Ashtaroth for hundreds of years before the latter part of the cycle of Cpenta-armij (which ended in 1550 b.c.e.) is reflected in the earthly co-existence of these deities in both the Egyptian and Asiatic religion and culture.

-The various references below which highlight the co-existent harmony of Asiatic and Egyptian religion, show that the relationship of any subsidiary rulers to the Egyptians (and particularly to the Pharaoh) during the last hundred years before the New Kingdom was not one of domination, but rather the reverse.
+The various references below which highlight the co-existent harmony of Asiatic and Egyptian religions who worshipped dieties, show that the relationship of any subsidiary rulers to the Egyptians (and particularly to the Pharaoh) during the last hundred years before the New Kingdom, was not one of domination but rather the reverse.
 Religious differences had often been accommodated under alliances of deities and had long been practiced between Egyptians and Asiatics (except for worshippers of the Great Spirit who did not worship deities in their various forms).
 Even when Ahmose I made a major change in the Egyptian religion by replacing the cult of Osiris with Amun-Re as supreme deity there was no significant conflict of religion since both the Egyptians of the Osiris cult and the majority of Asiatics (who were not Faithists in the Great Spirit, EOIh), also worshiped Re:

 ||...Their [Hyksos] chosen main state god was Set, probably because they saw in him one of their own Asiatic gods rather than the god playing the same part as he had done in the cult of Osiris.
 Since the Hyksos rulers also worshipped the old royal god Re, it seems they did not force any foreign religious beliefs upon the Egyptians....|| (retrieved 28 Sept, 07)

-Ra (Ra-Herakhty), who still remained an identifiable figure in the Osiris cult, but ultimately, became
+into Ra (Ra-Herakhty), who still remained an identifiable figure in the Osiris cult,

 .......[Amun] functioned early on as a less prominent god at Thebes, where he eventually flourished.
 The Nubians, however, believed that he originated at Gebel Barkal, located in the modern north of the Sudan.
 In the middle of the 16th Dynasty, with the expulsion of the Hyksos rulers of Egypt, Amun's growth was accelerated due to the vindication of both Egyptian power and Amun-Re as a protector of both the Egyptian state and the Monarchy.....|| (retrieved 5 Sept, 07)